 i-mode users are charged according to the volume of data they transmit and not for the length of time they are online or the distance over which the data is transmitted.
-The basic charge to send data transmissions is equal to ¥0.3 per packet (128 bytes).
-Therefore, a short e-mail of about 20 full characters can be sent for as little as ¥1, a longer e-mail of 250 full characters would be about ¥4 and an airline reservation may be sent for as little as ¥40.
-For new Java-related services, users are generally charged approximately ¥25 to download various applications such as games, stock charts, maps and cartoons.
-We have recently introduced volume discounts for heavy users. i-mode users also pay us a ¥300 monthly charge in addition to the standard monthly charge for voice service.
-In August 2001, we began offering all i-mode users free data transmission up to 400 packets per month as a means to address the unsolicited bulk e-mail problem, which will cause i-mode revenue to decrease by approximately ¥27 billion in fiscal 2001.
+The basic charge to send data transmissions is equal to \$0.3 per packet (128 bytes).
+Therefore, a short e-mail of about 20 full characters can be sent for as little as \$1, a longer e-mail of 250 full characters would be about \$4 and an airline reservation may be sent for as little as \$40.
+For new Java-related services, users are charged according to the size of the application to download various applications such as games, stock charts, maps and cartoons.
+We have introduced volume discounts for heavy users. i-mode users also pay us a \$300 monthly charge in addition to the standard monthly charge for voice service.
+In August 2001, we began offering PDC i-mode users free data transmission up to 400 packets per month, which caused i-mode revenue to decrease by approximately \$30 billion in fiscal 2001.

-As noted above, i-mode revenues per i-mode subscriber have steadily increased since the introduction of i-mode services and for the year ended March 31, 2001 averaged $\frac{1}{2}$,110 per i-mode subscriber per month compared to $\frac{1}{5}$,540 for the prior fiscal year.
+As noted above, i-mode revenues per i-mode subscriber have steadily increased since the introduction of i-mode services, and for the year ended March 31, 2002 averaged $\frac{1}{2}$ ,200 per i-mode subscriber per month compared to $\frac{1}{2}$ ,110 for the prior fiscal year.
 Revenue from Java-capable handsets contributed to an increase in the overall i-mode ARPU.
-For the six months ended September 30, 2001, the monthly i-mode revenue per i-mode subscriber was $\frac{2}{2}$,250.

 There are also additional information charges payable to content providers when subscribers use certain i-mode sites.
 For example, access to Nikkei News service costs \$300 per month and access to Tenki Plus, which provides weather information, costs \$100 per month.
 We bill subscribers for content provider fees, and receive from the providers a commission of 9% of the information charges for our billing and collection services.
-Revenues from these information charges for fiscal 1999 and 2000, which consist only of the commission, were \$200 million and \$3.1 billion, respectively.
+Revenues from these information charges for fiscal 1999, 2000 and 2001, which consist only of the commission, were \$200 million, \$3.1 billion and \$7.6 billion, respectively.